jcaw/porthole/README.md

 2. Send a POST request to `localhost:<port>` with the JSON-RPC 2.0 request encoded in the body.

-We'll write a client that works on Linux, in Python, using `requests` for our HTTP calls.
+We'll write a client that works on Windows, in Python, using `requests` for our HTTP calls.

 **In Emacs**